-Aminoglycosides are thought to cross the blood-labyrinth barrier into cochlear tissues and fluids (Tran Ba Huy et al., 1986; Li & Steyger, 2011), and enter hair cells through the mechano-electrical transduction (MET) channels (Marcotti et al., 2005; Alharazneh et al., 2011).
-The MET channel is mechanically-gated by tip links between adjacent stereocilia (Kazmierczak et al., 2007), and is stretch-activated by stereociliary motion due to fluid pressure waves introduced into the cochlea by the motion of the stapes.
-Other mechanisms by which aminoglycosides may enter the hair cells include endocytosis (Hashino & Shero, 1995), and infiltration through other aminoglycoside-permeant cation channels expressed by hair cells (Karasawa et al., 2008; Stepanyan et al., 2011).
+Aminoglycosides are thought to cross the blood-labyrinth barrier into cochlear tissues and fluids (Tran Ba Huy, Bernard, and Schacht 1986; Li and Steyger 2011), and enter hair cells through the mechano-electrical transduction (MET) channels (Marcotti, van Netten, and Kros 2005; Alharazneh et al. 2011).
+The MET channel is mechanically-gated by tip links between adjacent stereocilia (Kazmierczak et al. 2007), and is stretch-activated by stereociliary motion due to fluid pressure waves introduced into the cochlea by the motion of the stapes.
+Other mechanisms by which aminoglycosides may enter the hair cells include endocytosis (Hashino and Shero 1995), and infiltration through other aminoglycosidepermeant cation channels expressed by hair cells (Karasawa et al. 2008; Stepanyan et al. 2011).
 Serum concentrations of the drug are monitored to ensure patients are not being overdosed; however, these are only weakly related to known toxicities.
 Generally, nephrotoxicity raises the greatest clinical concern and thus kidney function is systematically monitored.
-There are two main hypothesized mechanisms of ototoxic damage.
-One is that aminoglycosides can damage the synapse between the cochlear hair cell and neural afferents that may lead to degeneration of spiral ganglion neurons.
-The other possibility is the creation of reactive oxygen species that can damage inner ear hair cells.
-There is some support for this latter hypothesis in animal models that have shown attentuaton of this effect using antioxidants.

-In comparison to aminoglycosides, the mechanism of cisplatin-induced ototoxicity has been more challenging to understand, partly due to the unique structure of the molecule.
+In comparison to aminoglycosides, the mechanism of cisplatininduced ototoxicity has been more challenging to understand, partly due to the unique structure of the molecule.
 Preclinical studies have shown that cisplatin, on average has a distinctive molecular mass and potentially larger diameter than aminoglycosides, which suggests trafficking through MET channels is not the primary method of entering cochlear hair cells.
-Multiple trafficking routes, such as non-MET channels, might be responsible for cisplatin ototoxicity (Hilder & Hill, 2007; Thomas et al., 2013; Karasawa & Steyger, 2015).
-Cisplatin's unique molecular structure also accounts for a slow clearance rate of the drug in the cochlea (van Ruijven et al., 2005).
+Multiple trafficking routes, such as non-MET channels, might be responsible for cisplatin ototoxicity (Hilder and Hill 2009; Thomas et al. 2013; Karasawa and Steyger 2015).
+Cisplatin's unique molecular structure also accounts for a slow clearance rate of the drug in the cochlea (van Ruijven et al. 2005).